MULTIRENDER

 FEATURE HIGHLIGHTS

-• Clean cancel with graceful teardown (ESC).
+• Clean cancel and graceful teardown using ESC.

 COMPATIBILITY & REQUIREMENTS

-• Blender: 3.x+
+• Blender: 3.x or newer.

-• Output: Image sequences for FRAMES mode.
+• Output: Use image sequences for FRAMES mode.

 QUICK START